top of page

 TTSLB is used in most categories, including cosmetic boxes, food boxes, medical boxes, pharmaceutical packaging boxes, retail boxes, software boxes, and toy boxes.

-1-2-3 bottom or snap lock bottom_edited
+1-2-3 bottom or snap lock bottom

 Key features